dvdmc/arob_lab2/README.md

 docker compose up -d # use the -d for keep the container alive in background
 ```

 The image will build if it is not already built.
-Then, an instance of the container is running now with the display configuration set and the directory `pXX_arob_lab2_drones` mounted on `/root/catkin_ws/src/pXX_arob_lab2_drones`.
+Then, an instance of the container will run with the display configuration set and the directory `pXX_arob_lab2_drones` mounted on `/root/catkin_ws/src/pXX_arob_lab2_drones`.

 Now you can run as many terminals as needed with:
  ```
  docker exec -it aroblab2 /bin/bash
  ```